 Me: OK.
 So get multiple bids from custom home builders who first provide you a list of clients to call to verify their competency and trustworthiness, right?

 Lenny Brantley: "Yes!
 It is important to do your due-diligence as a buyer.
 First ask the custom home builder to provide not only a list of prior clients, but also a list of suppliers and sub contractors also.
 It is important to know how long relationships have lasted and how the contractor worked and paid over a period of time.
 Remember, if he hires a sub and fails to pay the bill, it will be your home that ends up with the lien."

 So now I'll turn to our readers and ask a question ...

 What other questions should I be asking builders?
 Is there something you would like to know?
 I will be spending more time with plenty of custom home builders, so leave a comment in the comments section below if you have other questions you would like answered.

-As always, if you want help in selecting Florida custom home builder, please drop me a note and we'll schedule a time to meet and prepare you to effectively evaluate the best ones for your needs.
+If you want help in selecting a Florida custom home builder, please drop me a note and we'll schedule a time to meet and prepare you to effectively evaluate the best ones for your needs.

 *Joe Manausa Real Estate is a brokerage company headquartered in Tallahassee, Florida.
 Its unique business model provides specialists to both home sellers and home buyers, and the results speak for themselves.
 JMRE has significantly more 5-star reviews on google than any other local competitor.
 Joe Manausa Real Estate is a leader in internet marketing and utilizes search engine optimization, email marketing, social media and data analytics to get their clients’ home sold faster and for more money than any other Tallahassee brokerage firm.
 For more information, visit www.manausa.com or call us at (850) 366-8917.